lukewaite/laravel-queue-aws-batch/README.md

 argument.
 Otherwise, Batch will not retry your job if it fails.
 Laravel 5.1 does not write to the failed job queue until the _next_ run after tries has been exceeded by jobs failing.
 Newer versions will write to the queue in the same run, so this requirement can be relaxed later.

+6. Add the Service Provider to your application:
+    * In `config/app.php` add to the `providers` array: `LukeWaite\LaravelQueueAwsBatch\BatchQueueServiceProvider::class`